OpenGene/OpenGene.jl/README.md

 # run on Julia REPL
 Pkg.add("OpenGene")
 ```
-If you want to get the latest dev version of OpenGene
+If you want to get the latest dev version of OpenGene (not for beginners)
 ```julia
 Pkg.checkout("OpenGene")
 ```